 According to Inspira Health, the three most common mental illnesses are PTSD, anxiety and depression.
 In the Philippines, the recent pandemic has heightened the number of mental health concerns, according to Philstar Global.
 In addition, a study from AXA Philippines revealed that ‘Filipino respondents in the 18- to 24-year-old bracket that admitted going through bouts of depression and anxiety were higher than global numbers.’

 Taking care of someone’s mental health starts at home.
 Aside from the constant support and open communication between members of the household, the way we consciously manipulate decorative elements inside our haven impacts our mental health.
+The interior design use in alleviating depression and anxiety has been proven for years.
 That’s why it’s also crucial to cultivate an environment that reaps psychological and physiological benefits.

 Environmental Psychology: An Overview

 The connection of mental health and interior design isn’t new to us.
 For years, experts have been extensively studying the correlation of a neat, well-lighted space in the overall disposition of a person.
 This practice is called environmental psychology.

 The Journal of Environmental Psychology defines environmental psychology as ‘the study of transactions and interrelationships between people and their physical surroundings.’
 Environmental psychology exists to explain and understand how a person alters his environment and how his surroundings affect his behavior.

 Basically, it is the interplay of people and environment.